 When it comes to weight loss, it is no surprise that the first area we should look at is our diet.
-According to western science, 80% of weight loss comes from our dietary choices and only 20% by our exercise habits.* This very telling statistic shows that if you are exercising daily, but overeating or making poor food choices, weight loss is going to be a continuing battle for you.
-Therefore if you are serious about losing the weight, it will be essential to make the dietary recommendations listed below a consistent part of your daily eating habits.
+According to Western science, 80% of weight loss comes from our dietary choices and only 20% from our exercise habits.* This very telling statistic shows that if you are exercising daily, but overeating or making poor food choices, weight loss is going to be a continuing battle for you.
+Therefore if you are serious about losing weight, it will be essential to make the dietary recommendations listed below a consistent part of your daily eating habits.

-Weight loss is often accompanied by a slow, sluggish digestion and metabolism, known as Manda Agni (lit. slow fire).
+Weight loss is often accompanied by slow, sluggish digestion and metabolism, known as Manda Agni (lit slow fire).
 This means that you may not be eating much, but the pounds continue to add on.
 This can be very frustrating, confusing, and discouraging for many individuals.
-Therefore, the first line of action for weight loss should always focus on increasing the digestive fire (Agni) and clearing away toxins (ama) that can clog the channels of the digestive track.
-With the synergistic approach listed below, making the proper dietary changes, adhering to the proper lifestyle practices, and including some essential herbal regimens, will aid in boosting the digestion, revitalizing the metabolism, and creating healthy, sustainable weight loss.
+Therefore, the first line of action for weight loss should always focus on increasing the digestive fire (Agni) and clearing away toxins (ama) that can clog the channels of the digestive tract.
+With the synergistic approach listed below, making the proper dietary changes, adhering to the proper lifestyle practices, and including some essential herbal regimens, will aid in boosting digestion, revitalizing the metabolism, and creating healthy, sustainable weight loss.

 Before we begin, I would like to offer a few words of wisdom.
 Although each recommendation is extremely important for the success of your weight loss goals, it will be equally as important to make these changes in a realistic manner.
 If you expect to make all of these changes overnight, you will likely end up overwhelmed with your new routine, especially if these recommendations are far from your current habits.
 Instead, I recommend choosing one to two recommendations per group (diet, lifestyle, herbs), turning these changes into a solid and consistent part of your schedule, and then steadily adding in more changes in time.

 HELPFUL NOTE: In order to keep at a good pace, write down your current goals along with your future goals, listing specific dates for each.
-For example, you may choose to cut out all refined sugar straightaway, while making the goal to “avoid all food after 6pm” 2 weeks later.
+For example, you may choose to cut out all refined sugar straight away, while making the goal to “avoid all food after 6 pm” 2 weeks later.
 Using sticky notes, marking in your calendar, setting alarms, and creating other visual aids will be helpful to your success!

-Effective Ways to Lose Weight (and keep it off!) with Ayurveda
+Effective Ways to Lose Weight (and Keep it Off!) with Ayurveda

 1. Increase Light Foods in the Diet – Limit Heavy Foods